The Green Party’s political philosophy is guided by its Ten Key Values, shared by Green Party organizations around the world:

 - A Real Peace Dividend.
 We need a federal government devoted to meeting human needs, not militarism and war.
 Our military should be for protecting the nation, not dominating the globe.
 We will fight to dismantle the military-industrial complex and free hundreds of billions of dollars to promote the real foundation of a healthy economy.

-- A Medicare-for-all, single-payer health-care system.
+- Improved Medicare-for-all, aka a national health-care system.
 This would not only fulfill a basic government obligation to meet the essential needs of its people; it would also be a boon to our economy, as both businesses and consumers would be relieved of the crippling burden of paying for overpriced, wasteful private health insurance.

 B. SOCIALLY RESPONSIBLE ECONOMICS